-Benjamin George Dandridge, Sr. (1845-1919) born a slave in Richmond, Virginia.
-December 31, 1864, enlisted in the Civil War, US Colored Troops.
-Dandridge and his wife Lucy Griffin, their 9 children, his brothers, and their families were living in Massachusetts in the early 1870s.
-Benjamin, his nephew Luther Dandridge (1867-1909), and his son, Edward Mattos Dandridge (1871-1945) husband of Orissa Garland Lew (member of Lowell’s Lew Family) (1878-1953), raised funds among Boston’s Black Community for a Bust of Benjamin Franklin Butler for Lowell’s New City Hall.
+Benjamin George Dandridge, Sr. (1845-1919) was an enslaved man born in Richmond, Virginia.
+On December 31, 1864 he enlisted in the Civil War, US Colored Troops.
+By the early 1870s Dandridge and his wife Lucy Griffin, their 9 children, his brothers, and their families were living in Massachusetts.
+Benjamin, his nephew Luther Dandridge (1867-1909), and his son, Edward Mattos Dandridge (1871-1945) raised funds among Boston’s Black Community for a Bust of Benjamin Franklin Butler for Lowell’s New City Hall.

 “The Story of the City Hall Commission: Including the Exercises at the Laying of the corner stones and the dedication of the City Hall and Memorial Hall,” edited by Prentiss Webster, published by Citizen Newspaper Company, 1894.